Yukics/k8s-proxmox/README.md

 terraform apply
 ```

+## Ansible

+WARN!
+This implementation is heavily opinionated.

 # Technical debt

 1. Boot disk size must be the same on packer and terraform resource (by now 20G).